UPHL-BioNGS/Grandeur/README.md

   - `params.blast_db = '<blast nt database directory'`
   - `params.blast_db = 'blast_db'` in the example

+# Suggested inputs

+Although not required, [@erinyoung](https://github.com/erinyoung) suggests changing some of the default parameters.
+- Changing the iqtree2 parameters to designate which file should be used as an outgroup
+  - `params.outgroup = '<outgroup>'`

 <details>
    <summary>Final File Tree after running grandeur.nf</summary>